grntco/100daysofcode/README.md

 Day 76: Finished coding through the JS Algorithms and Data Structures course from freeCodeCamp.
 Finished project on the cash register and finished the course!

+Day 77: Started the Odin Project path on Full Stack JS, starting with the course on Intermediate HTML and CSS.
+Reviewed all the HTML elements and a CSS cheat sheet.
+Also, began learning Emmet shortcuts for VS Code.